n-mason/John-Lemon-s-Haunted-Jaunt/README.md

 # John-Lemon-s-Haunted-Jaunt

-The Player Character Parts 1 and 2 - Harry
+The Player Character Parts 1 and 2 - Harry Smith

 The Camera, Ending the Game, Audio - Nathaniel Mason